-With the closest government clinic more than seven hours walk away, Semenesh did not have health checks during her pregnancy.
+With the closest government clinic more a seven hour walk away, Semenesh did not have any health checks during her pregnancy.

-Like most mothers in her village, Semenesh delivered her child at home without the assistance of a trained midwife.
-Her mother and a group of female elders assisted with the delivery at home.
+Like most mothers in her village, Semenesh planned to deliver her child at home without the assistance of a trained midwife.
+Instead, her mother and a group of female elders tried to help.

-After three agonizing days in labor with no medical assistance, Semenesh was finally transported to a government hospital where she delivered a stillborn baby while unconscious.
-She was left with a double fistula and severe injuries to her legs that left her immobile.
+After three agonizing days in labor with no medical assistance, Semenesh was finally carried on a makeshift stretcher to a government hospital where she delivered a stillborn baby whilst unconscious.
+She suffered a double fistula and severe injuries to her legs, leaving her incontinent and immobile.

-From the government hospital, Semenesh was transferred to Hamlin Fistula Ethiopia’s Yirgalem Fistula Hospital.
+Semenesh walked over seven hours to access essential care.
+From there, Semenesh was transferred to Hamlin’s Yirgalem Fistula Hospital.
 Though she underwent two consecutive surgeries to repair her fistula, she could not be fully cured of her extensive injuries.

-So, after completing physiotherapy at Yirgalem, Semenesh was transferred to Hamlin’s center of excellence in the capital, Addis Ababa.
+So, after completing physiotherapy and self-management training at Yirgalem, Semenesh was transferred to Hamlin’s main hospital in the capital, Addis Ababa.

-Once she reached the Addis Ababa Fistula Hospital, Semenesh was able to receive the further life-changing treatment which she so desperately needed.
-The final diversion surgery that cured her of the double fistula she had suffered with for so long was performed.
+Once she reached Hamlin’s Addis Ababa Fistula Hospital, Semenesh was able to receive the life-saving treatment she so desperately needed.
+A diversion surgery was performed which cured her of the double fistula she had suffered with for so long.

 In addition to the surgery, Hamlin’s social worker identified Semenesh for rehabilitative training.
-Semenesh stayed at Desta Mender, Hamlin’s Rehabilitation and Reintegration Center, for three months, where she learnt life and business skills while in rehabilitation.
+Semenesh stayed at Hamlin’s Rehabilitation and Reintegration Center, Desta Mender, for three months, where she learned life and business skills while in rehabilitation.
 She has since graduated from the program and returned home with her health, newfound confidence and hope for her future.